Waukegan, Illinois: Climate

-Waukegan is located within the humid continental climate zone (Köppen: Dfa) with warm to hot (and often humid) summers, and cold and snowy winters.
+Waukegan is located within the humid continental climate zone (Köppen: Dfa) with warm to hot (and often humid) summers and cold and snowy winters.
 The record high temperature is 108 F, which was set in July 1934, while the record low is −27 F, set in January 1985.
-Waukegan's proximity to Lake Michigan helps cool the city throughout the year.
+Waukegan's proximity to Lake Michigan moderates the climate, cooling it in the summer and warming it in the winter.

 Superfund sites

 Waukegan contains three Superfund sites of hazardous substances that are on the National Priorities List.

 In 1975, PCBs were discovered in Waukegan Harbor sediments.
 Investigation revealed that during manufacturing activities at Outboard Marine Corporation (OMC), hydraulic fluids containing PCBs had been discharged through floor drains at the OMC plant, directly to Waukegan Harbor and into ditches discharging into Lake Michigan.
 The OMC plants were subsequently added to the National Priorities List, and was designated as one of 43 Great Lakes Areas of Concern.
 Cleanup of the site began in 1990, with OMC providing $20–25 million in funding.
-During the OMC cleanup, additional soil contaminants were found at the location of the former Waukegan Manufactured Gas and Coke company.
-Soil removal was completed at the Coke site in 2005, and cleanup of that soil will continue for several years.
+During the OMC cleanup, additional soil contaminants were found at the location of the former Waukegan Manufactured Gas and Coke Company.
+Soil removal was completed at the coke site in 2005, and cleanup of that soil will continue for several years.